 Preliminary work - All work carried out, whether experimentally or otherwise, at customer's request shall be charged.

 Supply of design data - A charge may be made to cover any additional work involved where the design data supplied or specified is not clear, legible, or in the prescribed format/specification to produce satisfactory results.
 Where design data is so supplied or specified, responsibility will not be accepted for imperfect work caused by defects in the supply, format or specification.
 In addition, you agree that all material uploaded by you onto our site will be done at your own risk and you must not upload any material that will breach any third party rights to such material unless you have their express consent.
 We have the right to disclose your identity to any third party claiming that any material uploaded by you to our site constitutes a violation of their rights, unruleful, pornographic or defamatory to third parties.
 You must retain a copy of all material you upload.
 We expressly exclude all liability for any uploaded material which is lost or damaged during or after the uploading process.This includes any incompatibility or defects caused by differing software versions/ conflicting operating systems.
-All compatibility issues should be addressed by the customer to CMYK Ltd. before proceeding with the order.
+All compatibility issues should be addressed by the customer to CPO before proceeding with the order.
 This also applies to incorrect colour formats being provided by the customer (i.e. supplying full colour design but only ordering black and white print or the use of pantone colours when only CMYK print is used).

-Proofs - When placing an order with CMYK Ltd., you are agreeing that you have read and understood the 'How to supply Artwork' page on our website .If you upload a file to our website, you are shown a proof of your final printed product at the final upload stage, you have the option here to either approve your proof or click the button 'i am struggling....' if you approve the proof we will print your file as the proof is displayed on screen(please note: your monitor or viewing device will display your proof in RGB, your final printed product is printed in CMYK which will differ slightly to the RGB screen proof).
-If you click the 'i am struggling....' button we will edit your file by adding a small white border to your image if your file has no bleed, resize / stretch it to fit on the product size you have ordered and convert any colours to cmyk.
-Artwork created by ourselves remains the property of CMYK Ltd, although the customer is entitled to a print quality .pdf file for reprint purposes.
+Proofs - When placing an order with CPO, you are agreeing that you have read and understood the 'How to supply Artwork' page on our website .If you upload a file to our website, you are shown a proof of your final printed product at the final upload stage, you have the option here to either approve your proof or click the button 'i am struggling....' if you approve the proof we will print your file as the proof is displayed on screen - If you choose the wrong size or orientation here, your image may appear correct on your preview but could end up printed cropped,wrong size, upside down or have an incorrect quanitity (i.e. half as many at a larger size) (please note: your monitor or viewing device will display your proof in RGB, your final printed product is printed in CMYK which will differ slightly to the RGB screen proof).
+We will not be held responsible for any errors reported after approval of artwork - this is the responsibility of the customer to ensure their artwork is provided correctly (i.e. colour make-up, fonts used, safe areas etc).
+Artwork created by ourselves remains the property of Cheapestprintonline, although the customer is entitled to a print quality .pdf file for reprint purposes.

-Copyright - Unless negotiated and agreed in writing, the copyright of General Artwork, Commissioned Artwork and Illustrations belongs to CMYK Ltd., except where the whole printed product design is uploaded, transferred to us by the customer or designed by the customer.
+Copyright - Unless negotiated and agreed in writing, the copyright of General Artwork, Commissioned Artwork and Illustrations belongs to CPO, except where the whole printed product design is uploaded, transferred to us by the customer or designed by the customer.
 The customer shall be responsible for all the design data they supply.
 He/she should obtain the necessary authority to reproduce picture, artwork, photographs, logos etc. The customer is also resposnsible for including any relevant watermarks/ disclaimers or copyright within their design.
 The customer will indemnify us and our agents from any claim arising thereof.